 Luxtripper Travel Editor

-Located 148km to the east of Colombo the cave temples at Dambulla are without a doubt one of the most visually impressive World Heritage sites on Sri Lanka.
-There are more than 80 caves in total with the 5 main ones boasting a multitude of revered paintings and statues.
-You will find here three statues of past kings of Sri Lanka, four statues of different gods and goddesses and no less that 153 statues of Buddha.
+Located to the east of Colombo, the cave temples at Dambulla are without a doubt one of the most visually impressive World Heritage sites in Sri Lanka.
+There are more than 80 caves in total, with the five main caves boasting a multitude of revered paintings and statues.
+You will find here three statues of past kings of Sri Lanka, four statues of different gods and goddesses and no fewer than 153 statues of Buddha.
 The is site is Sri Lanka's best preserved cave temples and the murals within the complex cover an area of approximately 2100 sqm in total.

-Declared a Biosphere Reserve in 1978 11 years before being given World Heritage site status, the Sinharaja Forest Reserve is essentially a national park which has international importance.
-The name translates to 'Kingdom of the Lion' and is where a myriad of endemic species call home.
-These include a massive populations of leopards and despite its concentration of fauna and flora the density of the jungle makes it incredibly difficult to spot wildlife.
+Declared a Biosphere Reserve in 1978, eleven years before being given World Heritage site status, the Sinharaja Forest Reserve is a national park with international importance.
+The area is Sri Lanka's last viable area of primary tropical rainforest, and is home to a myriad of endemic species, including populations of leopards, Indian elephants, and purple-faced Langurs, as well as a wealth of endemic birdlife and flora.

-Anuradhapura was not only Sri Lanka's original capital but the first ancient capital of the country.
-Today the city, which sits around 200kms to the north of the modern capital Colombo, is a hub of history, culture, spirituality and religion.
-Here you will find the most impressive ruins from the Great Sri Lankan Civilisation, considered by many experts to be one of the greatest in history.
-40 sqkms of the area surrounding the city is covered by monasteries and do to their presence Anuradhapura is considered sacred to the Buddhist religion.
+The ancient city of Anuradhapura was not only Sri Lanka's original capital but the first ancient capital of the country.
+Today the city, which sits north of the modern capital Colombo, is a hub of history, culture, spirituality and religion.
+Here you will find the most impressive ruins from the Sinhala Civilisation, as well as a wealth of important Buddhist sites that attract worshippers year on year.

-King Vijayabahu I declared Polonnaruwa Sri Lanka's capital in 1070 CE and it is the country's second oldest kingdom.
+King Vijayabahu I declared Polonnaruwa Sri Lanka's capital in 1070 CE, and it was the second largest kingdom in ancient times.
 The entire area boasts a collection of impressive ruins from the ancient kingdom, the most spectacular being the Royal Palace which is home to an array of amazing timeworn columns.